KyleMacPherson/cv/README.md

 Dissertation on market efficiency in UK sports betting markets.

 ## Employment

+#### Angeloop.co (Nov 2015 - present)

+Gaining experience fast, and learning huge amounts about real world web development after being thrown in at the deep end of startup life!
+Adding features since the first week.
+Primarily using Rails and AngularJS.

 #### Professional Poker player (June 2007 to Sept 2015)